 Truly understanding what students know and can do in science requires synthesizing evidence from a system of assessments that includes elements at various levels, from the classroom to the school to the state.
-The critical piece is having groups of educators come together and talk about student performance across multiple assessments and how that provides evidence of progress toward a vision for science education.
+The critical piece is having groups of educators come together and talk about student performance across multiple assessments and how that provides evidence of progress toward a vision for science education, which should be the core of the Educator Effectiveness and SLO goal process.
 Components of an assessment system could include: formative performance tasks, lab reports, projects, scientific research, notebooks/portfolios, surveys, and statewide summative tests.

 What Does a Systems of Assessment Look Like in Science?

 - What could this system look like in science? - article giving an overview of the components of an assessment system in science.

 - Making SLOs Mearningful - an article on meaningful SLOs for teachers and students - moving beyond standardized tests.

 - NRC NGSS Assessment Report - this report describes what assessment should look like under NGSS, emphasizing a system of assessments and detailing what that might look like.

 - NRC Guide to Implementing the NGSS - Chapter 6 is about implementing NGSS assessment, noting systems and formative assessment ideas.

 - Achieve NGSS Systems of Assessment Reports - guidance on important elements in systems of assessment work

 - DPI Resources for Strategic Systems of Assessment - this new series of tools supports districts in strategicall implementing an assessment system.